 In this series, we will cover the different types of blockchain platforms and cryptocurrencies on the market right now.
 We’ll give you a quick description of each blockchain/token, its function, who is their competition and where you can learn more.
 In episode 10 of Blockchain Token, Joe goes over Ethereum Classic (ETC).

-Ethereum Classic was created as a result of the DAO Hard Fork that took place in mid-2016.
+Ethereum Classic was born out of a dispute over whether Ethereum should fork after the hack of the DAO.
+It was created as a result of the DAO Hard Fork that took place in mid-2016.
 When roughly $3.6 million ether was stolen from accounts in the DAO, the Ethereum community voted to commit to a hard fork, which would allow the vulnerable account funds to be transferred to a new smart contract, reinstating those funds to the owners.

 If you enjoyed this video, please give us a “Like.”
+Check out some of our other Blockchain Token episodes, and learn more about different blockchain projects!
 And don’t forget to subscribe to our channel so you don’t miss out on any of the blockchain buzz